Jtop13/Coding-Examples/Shell Examples/README.md

 This was useful for setting up my own database for my stocks project.

 ssh_setup.sh is a script I use for connecting my linux system to a raspberry pi.

+network_scan.sh is a script I use on my home network to scan the IP range, detecting the hostnames, operating systems, and open ports.